Summer Sunrises

 The first advantage to getting up before the sun rises is that you simply have more time to do things.
 You can get in a bicycle ride, if that’s what you enjoy most, on roads with no traffic at all and still have time for a full day of work—or other play if you are on vacation.

 The fishing’s usually best in the early morning, too.
-A week or so ago, I was out on Lake George in the Adirondacks of New York fly fishing for smallmouth bass with John Tarrant of Mickey Finn Fly Fishing (518-423-6074;www.mickeyfinnflyfishing.com).
+Not long ago, I was out on Lake George in the Adirondacks of New York fly fishing for smallmouth bass with John Tarrant of Mickey Finn Fly Fishing .
 I’d only booked a half day of fishing because this is a popular tourist lake and on a weekend it can get pretty busy.
 As it was, we spent four hours catching fish constantly, yet saw only two other boats on the lake.
 As we pulled in at the end of our day, a number of boats were just launching.
-They’d missed the best part of the day.
+They’d already missed the best part of the day.

 Even on real summer scorcher days, it’s a rare morning that isn’t at least pleasant enough to make exercise enjoyable.
 The heating of the summer sun often brings the risk of afternoon thunder showers.
 I don’t know about you but I’d much rather have gotten in my day’s activities long before the lightning starts snapping around.